acortezrose/acortezrose.github.io/README.md

 # acortezrose.github.io
-reinstating my personal website for the purpose of anarchy
+My portfolio website and a growing collection of information